Golden Jubilee and Final Thoughts

 The neighbors that shared garden veggies.

-The sound of the cows making their way home at night in front of my house.
+The sound of the cows making their way home at night in

 Watching the ponts float down the canal to the refinery